pizzaboy314/iTunes-tracklist-parser/readme.md

 TRACK NUM|TRACK NAME|TRACK DURATION

-I was using Apple Music album URLs as a source for a while, and getting it into that format through text manipulation.
-But that's stupid so I wrote this app, which gives you artist name, album title, release date, album type, the full tracklist in the correct format, a full list of featured artists, and automatically downloads the album artwork in high resolution.
+Using a Apple Music album URL as a source, this app gives you the artist name, album title, release date, album type, the full tracklist in the correct format, and a full list of featured artists.
+It also automatically downloads the album artwork in high resolution.

 example
 ---

-given an input of https://itunes.apple.com/us/album/to-pimp-a-butterfly/974187289 the application will output:
+given an input of https://music.apple.com/us/album/to-pimp-a-butterfly/974187289 the application will output:

 ```
 Kendrick Lamar